GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-suborganization-framework.md

 ### Current State

-* .gov Registry -
+* .gov Registry - Utilizes two levels, `organization` and `suborganization`.
+"We define a suborganization as any entity (agency, bureau, office) that falls under the overarching organization."
 * OMB -
 * Site Scanning -
+* OPM - Agency, Sub-Agency

 ### Proposal